Last Updated on October 19, 2023 by Joanne Harper

 Lack of Saltwater

-Hermit crabs need two disparate water sources in their habitat.
-One of these should contain freshwater and the other saltwater.
-The latter is critical when it comes to feeding, as is appropriate humidity.
-Without these elements, hermit crabs cannot smell food.
+Hermit crabs need 2 disparate water sources in their habitat: freshwater and saltwater.
+The latter is critical for feeding, as is appropriate humidity.
+Without them, hermit crabs can’t smell food.

-If the habitat has a humidity below 80% or no marine salt in the water bowl, these senses are blocked.
-Hermit crabs will never eat what they cannot smell.
-Rectifying these issues may stimulate a hermit crab’s appetite.
+These senses are blocked if the humidity level is below 80% or there’s no marine salt in the water bowl.
+Hermit crabs won’t eat what they can’t smell, so rectifying these issues may stimulate appetite.

-Hermit crabs remain burrowed under the substrate throughout PPS.
-This is known as de-stressing.
-You mustn’t disturb your hermit crabs at this point.
-They will emerge when they are ready and will hopefully start to eat.
+Hermit crabs remain burrowed under the substrate throughout PPS to de-stress.
+You mustn’t disturb them because they’ll emerge when they’re ready to eat.

-Be aware that stressed hermit crabs may shed limbs.
-This could include their claws (chelipeds.)
-These will regrow during the next molt.
-In the meantime, the hermit crab will be unable to eat.
+Be aware that stressed hermit crabs may shed limbs, including their claws (chelipeds), which will regrow during the next molt.
+In the interim, the hermit crab will struggle to eat.

-A hermit crab that refuses to eat is not sustainable.
-Skipping one meal is not a problem, but if the loss of appetite starts to run into several days, you’ll need to address the issue.
+A hermit crab that refuses to eat isn’t going to survive for more than 2 weeks.
+Skipping one meal isn’t a problem, but you’ll need to address the issue if the loss of appetite is prolonged.
 Here’s how:

 Offer Different Food

-As per the Journal of Experimental Marine Biology and Ecology, hermit crabs frequently ignore the food they consumed less than 24 hours earlier.
-They would rather wait for a different taste experience.
+According to the Journal of Experimental Marine Biology and Ecology, hermit crabs frequently ignore food they consumed less than 24 hours earlier.

-No matter how much your hermit crab enjoys certain foods, never subject them to the same meal day after day.
-Always keep an array of different foods on hand to prevent them from growing bored.
+No matter how much a hermit crab enjoys certain foods, never feed them the same meal twice in a row.

 Make Existing Food More Tempting

-Initially, try offering your hermit crab a small amount of food on a plastic spoon.
-Plastic is always better than metal; the latter material can provoke sensitivities in hermit crabs.
-Hold the food close to the antennae and see if it piques the interest of your hermit crabs.
+Initially, offer the hermit crab a small amount of food on a plastic spoon.
+Hold the food close to the antennae and see if it piques the interest of the hermit crab.

-Try handling your hermit crabs and encouraging them to eat from your hand.
-Apply a liquid food to your finger or leave the snack in the palm of your hand.
+Apply a liquid food to the tip of your finger or leave a tasty snack in the palm of your hand.

 My Hermit Crab is Not Drinking

-If your hermit crab is suddenly avoiding water, ensure that you didn’t provide tap water.
-This is toxic to hermit crabs due to the presence of chlorine and copper.
+Don’t provide tap water because it’s toxic to hermit crabs due to chlorine and copper.

 Hermit crabs like tepid water.
-On a hot day, you may want to put ice cubes in drinking water to prevent overheating, but they’ll dislike this experience.
-Their body temperature may drop to uncomfortable levels.
+You may consider putting ice cubes in drinking water on a hot day to prevent overheating, but they’ll dislike this experience because they’re ectotherms.

 Hermit crabs drink water and bathe in it.
-This means that the water may be messy, containing traces of fecal matter or shed limbs.
-Not all hermit crabs care about this, but some are fussier than others.
+This means the water may be messy, containing fecal matter.

-Ensure that your hermit crabs can still get in out of their water supply.
-Some hermit crabs drink by scooping water into the mouth using the claws.
-More commonly, they climb inside the water and submerge completely.
+Ensure the hermit crab can get out of the water.
+Some hermit crabs drink by scooping water into their mouth using their claws, while others submerge in water.